svoop/wowmow/README.md

 ruby reverse_proxy.rb
 ```

+If you want to restrict access via the reverse proxy with basic auth, make sure the following environment variables are set on the web service instance:

+* `PROXY_AUTH_USERNAME`
+* `PROXY_AUTH_PASSWORD`

 Alternatively, you can spin up a new web service instance from [this blueprint](https://raw.githubusercontent.com/svoop/development-proxy-render/main/render.yaml):

 1. Create your [own fork](https://github.com/svoop/development-proxy-render/fork).